danielnaber/oxygen-languagetool-plugin/README.md

 oxygen-languagetool-plugin
 ==========================

-**Prototype** of a LanguageTool plugin for the Oxygen XML editor
+**Beta version** of a LanguageTool plugin for the Oxygen XML editor.

-Major limitations, as this is just a prototype:
+Known limitations:

 * Requires a [LanguageTool](https://languagetool.org) server (2.9 or later)
   running on localhost, port 8081 (HTTP, not HTTPS).
-* Simply checks anything not inside XML tags (has no advanced logic how to transform XML to plain text, as needed by LanguageTool).
+* Basically, it simply checks anything not inside XML tags.
 As the logic for text extraction is different in Author mode and Text mode, this can sometimes lead to different error messages in both modes.
 * Uses the default language configured for the spell checker (ignores `lang` attributes).
+* In text mode:
-* In text mode, XML comments are ignored.
+    * XML comments are not checked
-* In text mode, it will not properly work on XML that is not well-formed.
+    * will not properly work on XML that is not well-formed
+    * Entities are not expanded
 * Switching between tabs can sometimes lead to the same error showing up more than once in the context menu.
 * Tested with Oxygen 16.1 only.